 - Record the numbers of all credit cards and checking accounts; record the addresses of these companies and banks so that they can be notified if cards are lost or stolen.

 - Report the presence of any strangers in non-public areas of the residence halls to UAPD and a hall staff member.

 For more tips on safety and security on campus, visit the University of Arizona's Police Department website.

 CatCard and Door Access Code

-Most all of our halls are equipped with a card access system.
-This system utilizes your CatCard and a four-digit door access code (DAC) number chosen when you checked in to the halls.
+Most all of our dorms are equipped with a card access system.
+This system utilizes your CatCard and a four-digit door access code (DAC) number chosen when you checked in to the dorm.
 Only residents of the building can gain access by swiping their cards through the card reader and entering their personal four-digit door access codes.
 The system is operational 24 hours a day, seven days a week.
 View this video to help you correctly use your CatCard with the card readers.

 Giving your CatCard and door access code number to someone else (including friends, family, significant others, etc.) is a violation of Housing & Residential Life Policies and Procedures for Hall Living, and you will be subject to the Conduct Hearing Process.

 You have the ability to change your four-digit door access code in My UAHome at any time after moving in.